ryanczm/Analytic-Musings/_posts/2023-12-30-honey-covariance.md

 # Conclusion

 In conclusion, this post replicates Ledoit & Wolf's _Honey I Shrunk the Sample Covariance Matrix_ 2003 paper.
-We code up the portfolio optimization procedures on data from 2005-2022 and replicate the ex-ante information ratio boxplots to understand why shrinkage leads to better IRs.
+We code up the portfolio optimization procedures on data from 2005-2022 and replicate the _ex-post_ information ratio boxplots to understand why shrinkage leads to better IRs.
 We then verify that the sample weights deviate further from the alphas and have higher turnover than shrunk weights.

 While the paper is focused on risk, my next paper project aims to be one covering expected returns and factor investing (eg Fama/Asness).
 For a first paper in equities, I think this one was a good place to start.